SQL String Functions Practice

 LIMIT 10;

-SPLIT_PART splits the email on the @ character and returns the second piece (the domain).
-The POSITION check guards against malformed emails that have no @ symbol.
-This is a common data cleaning step before joining user data to a domain-level reference table.
+SPLIT_PART returns the second piece of the email (the domain).
+The POSITION check guards against malformed emails without @.
+Common data-cleaning step before joining to a domain-level reference table.

-How often do SQL string functions come up in data engineering interviews?+
+How often do SQL string functions come up in DE interviews?+

-String functions appear in roughly 20-30% of SQL interviews, usually as part of a data cleaning or ETL question rather than a standalone topic.
-The most common pattern is: raw data has inconsistent formatting and you need to normalize it before joining or aggregating.
-SPLIT_PART, REPLACE, and LIKE cover most of these cases.
+In ~20-30% of SQL interviews, usually as part of a data cleaning or ETL question rather than standalone.
+Most common pattern: raw data has inconsistent formatting and you need to normalize before joining or aggregating.
+SPLIT_PART, REPLACE, LIKE cover most cases.

 Start with the simplest function that solves the problem.
-LIKE, SPLIT_PART, and REPLACE are easier to read, less error-prone, and show that you pick the right tool for the job.
+LIKE, SPLIT_PART, REPLACE are easier to read, less error-prone, and show that you pick the right tool.
 Use regex only when the pattern is too complex for basic functions.
 Interviewers value clarity over cleverness.

 How do NULL values interact with string functions?+